-June 30, 2020.
-This document provides a summary of the services and fees SVB Wealth Advisory, Inc. (“we” or “us”) offer to retail investors such as yourself, to help you make informed decisions when you work with us.
+April 22, 2021.
+This document provides a summary of the services and fees SVB Wealth Advisory, Inc. (“we” or “us”) offer to investors such as yourself, to help you make informed decisions when you work with us.
 We are registered with the Securities and Exchange Commission as a broker-dealer and an investment adviser.
-Brokerage and investment advisory services and fees differ and it is important for you to understand the differences.
+Brokerage and investment advisory services and fees differ, and it is important for you to understand the differences.
 Free and simple tools are available to research firms and financial professionals at SEC site https://www.investor.gov/home/welcome-investor-gov-crs and FINRA https://brokercheck.finra.org/, which also provides educational materials about broker-dealers, investment advisers, and investing.

-1. What investment services and advice can you provide me?We offer both brokerage and investment advisory services to retail investors.
+1. What investment services and advice can you provide me?We offer both investment advisory and brokerage services to investors.

 About our brokerage services.
 We act in our capacity as a broker-dealer when you open a brokerage account with us and we execute securities transactions on your behalf or, without charging you a separate fee for investment advice, we make investment recommendations for your brokerage account or we recommend that you roll over or transfer assets from a retirement or other account to your brokerage account.

 Our principal brokerage services involve buying and selling securities at your direction.
 We may recommend securities and offer investment strategy recommendations.
 We may also take orders from you to buy or sell securities where we have not made any recommendation to you.
-In either case, all activity in your brokerage account is conducted on a nondiscretionary basis, meaning you make the ultimate decision regarding whether to buy, sell, or hold any investments.
-We offer a broad range of securities products, including: equity securities, corporate and government debt securities, securities options, money market funds and private placement securities representing interests in affiliated and unaffiliated alternative investment vehicles.
+In either case, all activity in your brokerage account is conducted on an unsolicited basis, meaning you make the ultimate decision regarding whether to buy, sell, or hold any investments.
+We offer a broad range of securities products, including, but not limited to; equity securities, corporate and government debt securities, securities options, money market funds, and private placement securities representing interests in affiliated and unaffiliated alternative investment vehicles.
 We also offer margin trading to eligible clients.

 Unless we state otherwise in writing, we do not monitor your brokerage account for you.
 If you prefer on-going monitoring of your account(s) or investments, you should speak with a financial advisor about whether an advisory services relationship is more appropriate for you.